etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 ---
 tags:
-  - PL/SQL Processes
+  - SQL Processes
   - Java Processes
   - Execution Methods
   - Process Scheduling
   - Parameters
 ---
 #  Processes

 ##  Overview

 A process is a systematic series of actions directed to some end.
 A process receives some parameters and taking them into account performs some actions to obtain a result.
-Etendo defines two main kinds of processes
-_PL/SQL Processes_ and _Java Processes_ .
+Etendo defines two main kinds of processes _SQL Processes_ and _Java Processes_.

 All processes (as well as [Reports](../../../developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md)) are managed from the same window: `Application Dictionary > Report and Process`.